natalieagus/50005/docs/Programming Assignment/TetriSH.md

 The group decides where to host: campus WiFi, home network with port forwarding, a VPS, a tunnel, anything that lets the cohort actually reach the daemon.
 Hosting choice is part of the engineering decision and will be discussed at Q&A.

-**Expected concurrent load**: approximately [N] connections.
+**Expected concurrent load**: approximately 10-20 concurrent connections or more.
 Your system must remain responsive under this load.
 The system must survive ill-behaved clients (malformed HTTTP, oversized frames, slow readers, half-open handshakes) without the daemon crashing or hanging.

 ### Selection of Winning group